 A Level Biology is usually studied with other science-based subjects and can lead to the following degree course: Biomedical Sciences, Biochemistry, Dentistry, Dietetics, Earth Sciences, Environmental Science, Forensic Science, Geology, Medical Science, Medicine, Nursing, Pharmacy, Physiotherapy, Sports Science, and Veterinary Science.
 It is a particularly good choice for people who want to pursue a career in health and clinical professions.

 Students who have completed this A Level have gone on to study at respected UK universities.
-These include: University of Manchester, Newcastle University and University of Glasgow.
+These include: University College London, Imperial College London, University of Manchester and University of Central Lancashire.

 This subject is also available as part of our Elite Medics programme, if you are a gifted student aiming for medical school.
 Find out more.